matthewvb77/BuzzCode/README.md

 ## Feedback & Suggestions

-If you have any issues, find a bug, or want to suggest a feature, please join our [Discord Server](https://discord.gg/your-invite-link-here).
+Feel free to join our [Discord Server](https://discord.gg/your-invite-link-here).
 We have dedicated channels for reporting bugs, suggesting new features, and general discussions related to the extension.

 We're looking forward to hearing from you and improving **Testwise** based on your feedback!

 ## Credits

-This extension is powered by [OpenAI's GPT Models](https://openai.com/research/) and uses some json-fixing functions from [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).
+This extension is powered by [OpenAI's GPT Models](https://openai.com/research/) and uses json-fixing functions from [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).
 The logo was designed using an owl to symbolize the wisdom and learning aspect of AI.

 Happy coding! 🦉